jwolf9/qr-code-component-main/README.md

 Learned how to use the Sass preprocessor to generate css files.
 Though I didn't use many of its features in this project, I think it will help me write more elegant, maintainable css in the future.

 ### Continued development

 I want to get better at writing responsive web apps.
-Ones that can scale correctly with screen size
+Ones that can scale well with screen size

 ### Useful resources